WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

 * It was made for generating transcriptions from a video or an audio in Breton with taking in concideration Capital letters ( for proper nouns ) and number, dates, quantities ... etc.
-* Duval-Guennoc designed a model called Vosk model for speech to text recognization in Breton language, it is based on a previous ancient model called Kaldi.
 * The model is trained on 60 hours of Speech, tho it doesn't offer a very high performance.